kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8026-per-vpa-component-configuration/README.md

 #### How can this feature be enabled / disabled in a live cluster?

 - Feature gate name: `PerVPAConfig`
+- Default: Off (Alpha)
 - Components depending on the feature gate:
   - admission-controller
   - recommender
   - updater

+The feature gate will remain in alpha (default off) until:
+- All planned configuration parameters have been implemented and tested
+- Performance impact has been thoroughly evaluated
+- Documentation is complete for all parameters

 Disabling of feature gate `PerVPAConfig` will cause the following to happen: